kubernetes/kops/docs/cluster_spec.md

 Will resulting to running kube-scheduler with the arguments `--policy-configmap=scheduler-policy --policy-configmap-namespace=default`.

 Note that as of Kubernetes 1.8.0 kube-scheduler does not reload its configuration from configmap automatically.
 You will need to ssh into the master instance and restart the Docker container manually.
+Also, this option is not supported during cluster creation, only during updates.

 ####  Feature Gates